-These exemptions apply to the BBC and our Publication Scheme may therefore not include certain types of information because the application of these exemptions.
+These exemptions apply to the BBC and our Publication Scheme may therefore not include certain types of information because of the application of these exemptions.

 Exemptions where the public interest in withholding the information must be greater than the public interest in disclosing it:

 - Section 22 - Information intended for future publication